• Skip to primary navigation

 • More Vietnamese recipes

-• Vietnamese Pho bo (beef pho)
+• Vietnamese Pho broth (beef pho)

 beef brisket and beef bones